Formulating Abstractions with Higher-Order Procedures

 Try to write both an iterative and a recursive version of cont-frac.

 Exercise 1.38.
-In 1737, the Swiss mathematician Leonhard Euler published a memoir De Fractionibus Continuis, which included a continued fraction expansion for $e - 2$, where $e$ is the base of the natural logarithms.
-In this fraction, the $N_i$ are all $1$, and the $D_i$ are successively $1, 2, 1, 1, 4, 1, 1, 6, 1, 1, 8, \ldots$ Write a program that uses your cont-frac procedure from exercise 1.37 to approximate $e$, based on Euler's expansion.
+In 1737, the Swiss mathematician Leonhard Euler published a memoir De Fractionibus Continuis, which included a continued fraction expansion for e−2, where e is the base of the natural logarithms.
+In this fraction, the Ni are all 1, and the Di are successively 1,2,1,1,4,1,1,6,1,1,8,… Write a program that uses your cont-frac procedure from exercise 1.37 to approximate e, based on Euler's expansion.

 where x is in radians.
 Define a procedure (tan-cf x k) that computes an approximation to the tangent function based on Lambert's formula. k specifies the number of terms to compute, as in Exercise 1-37.